The Thin Man (film): Adaptations

 The Thin Man was dramatized as a radio play on an hour-long broadcast of Lux Radio Theatre on June 8, 1936.
 William Powell, Myrna Loy, Minna Gombell, Porter Hall, William Henry, and Thomas Jackson reprised their film roles, and W. S. Van Dyke was host.

 Home media

-Long available on VHS and DVD, The Thin Man was released on Blu-ray Disc by the Warner Archive Collection on July 30, 2019.
+On July 30, 2019, The Thin Man was released on Blu-ray Disc by the Warner Archive Collection.
 The 1080p high-definition master was made from a 4K restoration based on new transfers of the picture's best surviving film elements, with digital correction of a multitude of defects seen in earlier home-media releases.
 Blu-ray.com reported that the film "looks exceptional and, aside from a true 4K option, will likely never get a better home video release".
 Extras include the theatrical trailer, the 1936 Lux Radio Theatre broadcast, and the 1958 second-season premiere of the NBC television series.